 This one is more counterintuitive.
 Why consider selling a bond fund that’s delivering outstanding returns?
-The reason is that it may be taking on too much risk, or it may be concentrated in a single asset class that could be vulnerable to a correction after performing well for an extended period of time.
+The reason is that it may be taking on too much risk, or the managers may have concentrated it in a single asset class.

 When Your Objectives Change

 However, once you reach the point where college is, for example, only a year or two away, high-yield bonds are too risky for such a short-term objective.
 In short, there’s nothing wrong with selling a bond fund when it is no longer suitable for your goals.

 A Similar Fund or ETF Has Lower Fees

 Would you pay $5 for a gallon of milk when the store next door is selling it for $3.50?
 Of course not.
 But people will still pay higher fees for funds that often have alternatives that are essentially the same but much cheaper.

 The Fund’s Strategy Changes

 When this occurs, the fund may no longer provide the type of risk-and-return profile that you have come to expect, and its record of past performance becomes even less of an indication of future results than it would be typically.
 Once a fund’s strategy changes, make sure you put it on a short leash and keep a careful eye on performance results that may be different from what you’ve witnessed in the past.

 While this isn’t as much of a concern with bond funds as it is with stock funds, make sure you look into your potential tax liability before you make any investment decision.